Liberatii/documentation/_sources/reference/supported_oracle_syntax/bulk_collect_into.rst.txt

        ...
    END;

-|

 SELECT BULK COLLECT INTO ROWTYPE
 ++++++++++++++++++++++++++++++++

-Emulation of select bulk collect into %ROWTYPE collection is similar to regular select bulk collect but we must specify an asterisk with the source name(alias).
+Emulation of select bulk collect into %ROWTYPE collection is similar to regular select bulk collect, but we must specify an asterisk with the source name(alias).

 .. code-block:: sql
    :linenos: